Aleksandr-Barabanov-DE/AleksandrBarabanov/README.md

 ## About Me

-I'm **Aleksandr Barabanov**, a dedicated Frontend Developer with over two years of hands-on experience in user interface development and more than a decade in the digital space.
+I'm a dedicated Frontend Developer with over two years of hands-on experience in user interface development and more than a decade in the digital space.